 “It wasn’t to plan, little my own fault, I didn’t nail the line on the corner and went near the barrier and to the stones.
 I heard the puncture, but you have to not panic in that situation, you know you’ve lost time, but you had to treat it like it hadn’t happened til it finished.”

 “Nothing I would change apart from the puncture, it is a really fast course, I had fun out there.”

 Australia finished the Gold Coast 2018 Commonwealth Games track cycling competition with 19 medals overall; 10 gold, 3 silver and 6 bronze.

 GC2018 Australian Medal Tally

-Women’s Team Pursuit – Annette EDMONSON, Amy CURE, Alex MANLY, Ashlee Ankudinoff
+Women’s Team Pursuit – Annette EDMONDSON, Amy CURE, Alex MANLY, Ashlee ANKUDINOFF